How to hang non woven (paste the wall) wallpaper.

 3. Pasting and Hanging

-- This is a ‘paste the wall product’.
+- All 1838 Wallcoverings are a ‘paste the wall product’.
 The decorator should paste the wall and not the back of the wallcovering.

 - A premium quality tub adhesive, or an equivalent good quality pH neutral, solvent-free, fungicide protected, light grade adhesive should be used.